pingcap/docs/tidb-cloud/use-chat2query-api.md

 In each Chat2Query Data App, you can find the following endpoints:

-- Chat2Query v1 endpoint: `/chat2data`
+- Chat2Query v1 endpoint: `/v1/chat2data`
 - Chat2Query v2 endpoints: the endpoints whose names starting with `/v2`, such as `/v2/dataSummaries` and `/v2/chat2data`

 > **Tip:**
 >
-> Compared with the Chat2Query v1 endpoint `/chat2data`, the Chat2Query v2 endpoint `/v2/chat2data` requires you to analyze your database first by calling `/v2/dataSummaries`, so the results returned by `/v2/chat2data` are generally more accurate.
+> Compared with `/v1/chat2data`, `/v2/chat2data` requires you to analyze your database first by calling `/v2/dataSummaries`, so the results returned by `/v2/chat2data` are generally more accurate.

 ### Get the code example of an endpoint